SirVer/ultisnips/CONTRIBUTING.md

    vim: `tmux new -s vim`.
 Do not type anything into the tmux session.
 2. In a second terminal, run `./test_all.py`.

+To run tests with Neovim instead of Vim:

+    $ ./test_all.py --vim nvim

+The test runner auto-detects whether the executable is Vim or Neovim.

 To filter the tests that are executed, specify a pattern to be used to match the beginning of the test name.
 For instance, the following will execute all tests that start with `SimpleExpand`: